Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 - !pause / .pause
 - !tech / .tech

-Technical pauses can be used at any time but will come into effect at the next freeze time, or immediately if called during a freeze time. 🔴🔴 Input frá Símoni 🔴🔴
+Technical pauses can be used at any time but will come into effect at the next freeze time, or immediately if called during a freeze time.

 ### 4.2.6 Match Start Rules